Rockies vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have been underdogs in 60 games this season and have come away with the win 26 times (43.3%) in those contests.
+- The Rockies have been chosen as underdogs in 61 games this year and have walked away with the win 26 times (42.6%) in those games.

-- Colorado has not won as an underdog of +200 or more on the moneyline this season in four such games.
+- Colorado has been at least a +200 moneyline underdog four times this season, but was upset in all of those games.

-- The moneyline set for this matchup implies the Rockies have a 33.3% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Rockies have a 33.3% chance of walking away with the win.

-- So far this season, Colorado and its opponents have hit the over in 29 of its 69 games with a total.
+- Colorado's games have gone over the total in 30 of its 70 chances.

-- The Rockies have an against the spread mark of 8-4-0 in 12 games with a line this season.
+- The Rockies have posted a record of 8-4-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!